pbannister/wide-finder/README.md

 I took a [different approach](http://bannister.us/weblog/2008/wrapping-up-wide-finder-2/).
 I looked for something simple that could easily be re-used.

-The compiled **feed-workers** command line tool reads sequential file(s) in the most efficient (fastest) manner, and throws chunks of lines in round-robin fashion down pipes to the standard input of a fixed number of readers.
-The readers can be anything (that is presumably more CPU-bound than IO-limited).
+The compiled **feed-workers** command line tool reads sequential file(s) in the most efficient (fastest) manner, and throws chunks of lines in round-robin fashion down pipes to the standard input of a fixed number of workers.
+The workers can be anything (that is presumably more CPU-bound than IO-limited).
 My offered examples are Perl scripts.

 Perl regular expressions are wonderfully flexible, but not especially fast.
 If you need to do adhoc and/or complex processing on log files (or the like), Perl is a suitable tool.
 (Likely the same argument applies to Python and Ruby.)